BradleyA/git-TEST-commit-automation/hooks/README.md

 git-TEST-commit-automation

-Scripts to assist running something and then checking something then reporting somthing
+Scripts to assist running something and then checking something then reporting somthing after a user 'git commits' something How is that?

+    git commit -m 'latest changes'

+After the user enters the above command, git runs any git hooks found in <repository/.git/hooks/ directory.
+Git hooks are scripts that Git executes before or after events.
+Two git hooks are included with this solution.

+- pre-commit - Create <REPOSITORY>/hooks/COMMIT_FILE_LIST which includes files being committed

+two pre-commit and post-commit scripts
+Git hooks are run locally.

+two hooks

 to assist with running something and then checking the outpu